Davide-182/Application/README.md

 ## CarroStack
-# That's a simple yaml script for deploying an infrastructure with
+# That's a simple yaml script for deploying an infrastructure with Cloudformation
 - Elastic Load Balancer
 - Auto Scaling Group